Tech Insight | Cloud Security

 Why a Kubernetes specific test is now non-negotiable

-Kubernetes adoption keeps soaring, but 2024 to 2025 has been a wake-up call: high-severity flaws in Ingress-NGINX, supply-chain compromises in GitHub Actions, and a Windows-node RCE all landed within a 15-month window.
-Even clusters that “pass” basic compliance scanners can still be popped in minutes, a reality that leading penetration testing companies like Redbot Security uncover every week.
+Kubernetes adoption keeps soaring, but 2024 to 2026 has been a wake-up call: high-severity flaws in Ingress-NGINX, supply-chain compromises in GitHub Actions, and Windows-node RCE risks have all reinforced the same lesson.
+Even clusters that “pass” basic compliance scanners can still be compromised quickly when identity, admission control, runtime, and deployment controls are weak.

 These incidents prove that a practitioner checklist has to move beyond surface scanning.
 It needs to test the real paths attackers use: secrets exposure, token abuse, admission control bypass, container runtime breakout, weak tenant isolation, and gaps in detection.